-Step up your dinner game with these balanced and flavorful sweet potato and black bean quesadillas.
+Step up your dinner game with these balanced and flavorful sweet potato black bean quesadillas.
 This vegetarian meal requires just 15 minutes of active time and just 10 main ingredients to make!

 Sweet potato and black bean are one of my favorite flavor combinations, which is why I also have recipes for sweet potato black bean burgers or sweet potato black bean enchiladas.

-The subtle sweetness from the sweet potato really complements the savory flavors from chipotle-seasoned black beans.
 Combine that with a flour tortilla and cheese, and you have yourself a simple but super satisfying lunch or dinner in the form of sweet potato black bean quesadillas.

-Recipe features
+Recipe highlights

 - Sweet potato: One large orange-fleshed sweet potato is all that you need.
+This is typically around 1 pound.

 - Black beans: I like to choose "no salt added" black beans but any kind will do.
 You can swap these with chickpeas, white beans, pinto beans or whatever pantry staples you have on hand.